-Let me give you some tips about what to see and do in Stockholm at Easter in case you are planning your holidays to the capital of Sweden during that time.
-In 2018 Easter extends between March 25 and April 1 and a lot of travelers decide to use these days (almost a week or more) to get to know Stockholm.
-These are my suggestions.
+Let me give you some tips about what to see and do in Stockholm at Easter in case you are planning your holidays in the capital of Sweden during that time.
+In 2019 Easter extends between April 14 and April 22 and a lot of travelers decide to use these days (almost a week or more) to visit Stockholm.

 Opening Times at Easter

-Something to remember when visting Stockholm at Easter has to do with opening times for banks, Systembolaget (state controlled liquor shops), cafés and souvenir shops and other stores.
-Many of them will be closed or will modify their opening times to match non-working days.
-Some stores may be even closed totally from Thursday to Easter Monday.
-You should check individually all the opening times for the museums and atractions that you would like to visit.
+Something to remember when visting Stockholm at Easter has to do with opening times for banks, Systembolaget (state controlled liquor shops), cafés, souvenir shops and other stores.
+Many of them will be closed or will modify their opening times to match those of non-working days.
+Some stores may be even totally closed from Thursday to Easter Monday.
+You should individually check all the opening times for the museums and attractions that you would like to visit.

 What to See & Do in Stockholm at Easter